-- 13. Disintermediation continues to offer its web chat services for sale on its website isavailable.com. - 14.
-Disintermediation has marked its services and products as patented by listing the Patents-In-Suit on its website. - 15.
+- 13. Disintermediation currently offers its web chat services for sale at least through its website at isavailable.com. - 14.
+Disintermediation has marked its services as patented by listing the Patents-In-Suit on its website. - 15.
 The Patents-in-Suit originate from the work done by Disintermediation in building its web chat services. - 16.
 Disintermediation obtained the Patents-in-Suit via assignment directly from the inventors, who were co-founders of Disintermediation. - 17.
 Disintermediation's software included numerous technological improvements that were captured in a family of patent applications.
 The Patents-In-Suit issued from this family of patent applications ("Patents-In-Suit Family"). - 18.
 Co-inventor John Patrick Dandison is a co-founder of Disintermediation.
-Since 2005, he has worked in the software development field, including as a software developer for companies such as Bank of America and Skanska.
-Currently, John is Principal Program Manager at Identity, a Standard and Poor's 100 company. - 19.
-Co-inventor Paul Schottland has a BA degree from the University of the South, and a Juris Doctorate of Law from Samford University.
+Since 2005 he has worked in the software development field, including as a software developer for companies such as Bank of America and Skanska.
+Currently, John is Principal Program Manager, Identity at Microsoft. - 19.
+Co-inventor Paul Schottland has a BA degree from the University of the South, and a Juris Doctorate, Law from Samford University.
 Paul is also a co-founder of Disintermediation.
 Previously, Paul worked for over a decade at Microsoft and for the last ten years has worked as Vice President of Engineering at many leading software development technology companies.
 Paul is the CEO of Disintermediation. - 20.
-Co-inventor James Johnson has a BS degree from Auburn University, and a Juris Doctorate of Law from Samford University.
+Co-inventor James Johnson has a BS degree from Auburn University, and a Juris Doctorate, Law from Samford University.
 James has practiced and is currently practicing law focusing on bankruptcy and healthcare fraud cases.